juriad/advent2022/README.md

 The second part made my choice of language extra beneficial.
 And the bit of algebra was very satisfying.

+## Day 12 - (Open)Euphoria

+The language is pretty neat, has a minimalistic set of data types.
+All its constructs are easy to use.
+It has decent documentation.
+The compiler shows reasonable error messages.

+I wanted to implement a more sophisticated algorithm but BFS could do it as easily.
+The second part was pleasant, just look at the problem from the other side.

 # Lists

 ## Language pool